 Looking forward to catching up,

-Meeting for coffees while you’re still employed doesn’t just make it less awkward to send out follow-up emails if you do actually lose your job.
+Getting in touch while you’re still employed doesn’t just make it less awkward to send out follow-up emails if you do actually lose your job.
 But, it also means your conversation won’t just be a pity party full of inspirational quotes that leave you both repeating tired mantras about silver linings and turning lemons into lemonade.
 Instead, you’ll remind people why you’re so awesome.
 That way, if the worst happens, they’ll be far more eager to help you out in the way of leads and references.

 2. Update Your Resume (and Your LinkedIn While You’re at It)